Grading Policy 2021-2022

 At Bronx Envision, there are two marking periods each semester.
 The final grade includes final assessments and exams.
 Students’ final grade for the semester will be cumulative, utilizing a decaying average (where early assignments are weighted less than later assignments) with up to 10% of the final semester grade based on final assessments and/or exams.
 Credits are awarded each semester and in the summer term.
 A typical student course load is 7.5 credits per semester.

-Bronx Envision Academy is implementing outcomes-based grading for the 2020-2021 school year.
-These outcomes are aligned to our Instructional Core Values of Project-Based Learning, Connections, and Reflection & Critique.
+Bronx Envision Academy utilizes outcomes-based grading.
+These school-wide outcomes are aligned to our Instructional Core Values of Project-Based Learning, Connections, and Reflection & Critique.

 Individual academic departments have established additional outcomes that are essential to the academic discipline.

 With outcomes-based grading, students will have multiple opportunities to demonstrate mastery of important skills with clear and frequent feedback from their teachers.
 Student mastery of the learning outcomes will be determined through a combination of ongoing formative assessments as well as at least one culminating summative assessment per unit.
 Students will have the opportunity to revise assessments to improve their grade.

 Students can track their progress using JumpRope and their grades are based on the following scale:

 There are two marking periods in each semester and a student’s final grade will be based on their progress made throughout the semester.

 iLearn Blended Learning Grades

 Bronx Envision Academy utilizes an online platform for a limited number of courses.
 Courses are offered via the Apex and Edmentum on the iLearn platform.
 To be eligible for iLearn credit, students must earn a passing overall grade for the course content.